 Net cash used in financing activities was \$13.7 million for the nine months ended September 30, 2002.
 Net cash generated by financing activities was \$155.1 million for the nine months ended September 30, 2002 was primarily attributable to the scheduled monthly payments of our debt facilities and capital lease obligations, the principal repayment of \$2.5 million of our senior notes and the costs associated with the exchange of the senior notes.
 Net cash generated by financing activities during the six months ended September 30, 2001 was primarily attributable to the \$150.0 million draw down under the original credit facility.
-On an annual basis, net cash generated by financing activities during the year ended December 31, 2001 was primarily attributable to the net \$10.0 million draw down under our credit facility.
+On an annual basis, net cash generated by financing activities was \$107.8 million, \$339.8 million and \$295.2 million for the years ended December 31, 2001, 2000 and 1999, respectively.
+Net cash generated by financing activities during the year ended December 31, 2001 was primarily attributable to the net \$105.0 million draw down under our credit facility.
 Net cash generated by financing activities during the year ended December 31, 2000 was primarily attributable to the proceeds from the initial public offering of our common stock and the issuance of Series C redeemable convertible preferred stock.
-Net cash generated by financing activities during the sisuance of Series B redeemable convertible preferred stock and the proceeds from the issuance of the senior notes and the draw down of funds related to our debt and capital lease facilities.
+Net cash generated by financing activities during the year ended December 31, 1999 was primarily attributable to the proceeds from the issuance of Series B redeemable convertible preferred stock and the proceeds from the issuance of the senior notes and the draw down of funds related to our debt and capital lease facilities.